Almond Flour Crusted Fried Rockfish Fillets with a Lemon Cream Sauce

 This post may contain affiliate links.
 See my disclosure policy.

-Almond flour crusted rockfish fillets topped with a creamy lemon garlic sauce will please the pickiest eaters in your house.
-I dust the fillets with an almond flour and protein powder blend, then fry them in avocado oil until they're golden and crispy on the outside.
-This low carb fried fish is one of my family's favorites.
+I coat rockfish fillets in an almond flour and protein powder blend, then fry them in avocado oil until they're golden and shatteringly crispy.
+Topped with my lemon garlic cream sauce, this keto fried fish is the one my family requests on repeat.

 Recipe